Cross-instance messaging for horizontally scaled deployments.

 PublishGroupAction(groupID, action, data) |

-GroupActionMessage is used by ctx.BroadcastAction() for cross-instance delivery.
+GroupActionMessage is used by Session.TriggerAction for cross-instance delivery of server-initiated actions (the (groupID, action, data) triple is mirrored verbatim).
 Unlike ServerActionMessage (user-scoped), it targets all connections in a session group.
-Each receiving instance dispatches the action on local connections via their event loop.
+Each receiving instance dispatches the action on local connections via their event loop. ctx.Publish and handler.Publish ride a parallel TopicActionMessage channel (PublishToTopic) — the wire carries a Topic field on the envelope, the Seq field provides per-instance monotonic ordering, and a bounded in-process (instanceID, seq) seen-ring deduplicates the SUBSCRIBE+PSUBSCRIBE double-fire for cross-instance wildcard topics.

 Each scope maps to a dedicated Redis Pub/Sub channel: